drivechain-project/docs/bip2-blind-merged-mining.md

 Blind Merged-Mining (BMM) attempts to address those shortcomings.

 Specification
 ============

-### Two Goals

-The goals are to:
-1. Track a set of ordered hashes (the merged-mining).
+Note: This document uses the notation side:\* and main:\* in front of otherwise-ambiguous words (such as "block", "node", or "chain").

-2. Allow miners to "sell" the act of finding a sidechain block (through the use of a new OP CODE -- OP CheckBribeVerify).
+As stated above, we have two goals: [1] create and monitor an alt-chain (defined only by a deterministic list of hashes), and [2] allow miners to "sell" the act of finding a sidechain block (through the use of a new OP CODE -- OP CheckBribeVerify).

-#### Critical Sidechain Info ("Sidechain Mini-Header")
+### Critical Sidechain Info ("Sidechain Mini-Header")

-Specifically, we track 35 bytes of information, per side:block per side:chain:
+Specifically, per side:block per side:chain, we track the following 35 bytes of information:

     1-byte   - ChainIndex (known as "Account Number" in hashrate-escrows.md , or as "Sidechain Number") 32-bytes - sideHeaderHash (also known as "h*", conceptually this is a hashMerkleRoot [or the blockHash, aka prevBlockHash of *this* block] with arbitrarily greater flexibility)
     2-bytes  - prevBlockRef (an index which points to this side:block's parent side:block)

-The ChainIndex keeps data organized when there are more than one sidechain.
-The sideHeaderHash determines the data that each side:block is expected to contain.
-The prevBlockRef forces the set of headers into a blockchain structure.
+The **ChainIndex** keeps data organized when there are multiple sidechains.
+It serves a similar function to Bitcoin's "magic bytes".
+The **sideHeaderHash** determines the data that each side:block is expected to contain.
+It serves a similar function to Bitcoin's "hashMerkleRoot".
+The **prevBlockRef** forces the set of headers into a blockchain structure.
+It is most similar to Bitcoin's hashPrevBlock.

-This involves three new message types (M7, M8, and M9), and a new database (D3).
+Where does this data come from, and how does it get around?

 #### Creating / Broadcasting This Data